Grape therapy: Treatments

 The diet proposed by Veit Kaufmann recommended the consumption of several pounds of freshly picked grapes a day, spread over 4 portions, combined with walks, sports and light healthy meals, over a course of three to six weeks in a spa, overseen by medical personnel.
 The diet proposed by Johanna Brandt recommended fasting for two or three days, consuming only cold water, followed by a diet of only grapes and water for one to two weeks, with seven meals a day.
 Fresh fruits, tomatoes, and sour milk or cottage cheese are then introduced to the diet followed by raw vegetables.

 Criticisms

-Available scientific evidence does not support claims that a diet of grapes is alone effective for treating cancer or any other disease.
-The Brandt diet, in particular, has been described as “quackery” by Barrett who notes that the American Cancer Society reviewed The Grape Cure in 1965, 1971, 1974, and 2000 and found no evidence of benefit against human cancer or any other disease.
+Available scientific evidence does not support claims that a diet of grapes is effective for treating cancer or any other disease.
+The Brandt diet, in particular, has been described as "quackery" by Barrett who notes that the American Cancer Society reviewed The Grape Cure in 1965, 1971, 1974, and 2000 and found no evidence of benefit against human cancer or any other disease.
 Grape seed extract has been identified by the U.S. Food and Drug Administration as a "fake cancer 'cure'".